AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 In the table *_organizationID*`.interaction.*`, refers to the custom field group that you have added to the B2B Activity schema to define the relationship with  the B2B Account and B2B Opportunity schema.
 The `listOperations.listKey.sourceKey` refers to the Add To List field group added to the B2B Activity schema to track when a person is added to a specific list.

-See [Add and configure datasets](../../connections/create-connection.md) for more information on how to configure settings for a datset.
+See [Add and configure datasets](../../connections/create-connection.md) for more information on how to configure settings for a dataset.

 ## Data views